 Here’s a good rule of thumb: the more advanced you are in training, the more often you should consider deloading.
 A beginner trainee still isn’t lifting very heavy and could probably deload every couple of months.
-But advanced/older lifters (let’s say 35 and up) may want to consider taking a complete break from training every fourth or fifth week (sounds crazy, but I know of some really experienced trainers who recommend this).
+But advanced lifters will probably need to do it every 4-6 weeks.
+Older lifters (let’s say 35 and up) may even want to consider taking a complete break from training every fourth or fifth week (sounds crazy, but I know of some really experienced trainers who recommend this).
 Advanced lifters are training harder and heavier and need to give their bodies a break more often.

 How to deload: